 Strictly speaking, the VPN meaning refers only to the private network connection itself — the actual software app that manages your device’s VPN connection is technically called a VPN client — but the two cybersecurity terms are often used interchangeably.
 Most operating systems include VPN clients, but many VPN providers create their own clients that make using a VPN more convenient.

-This comprehensive beginner's guide to VPNs will explain exactly how a virtual private network works and why you should use one.
-You’ll also learn how to choose a VPN service depending on your needs.
+This comprehensive guide to VPNs will explain exactly how a virtual private network works and why you should use one.
+You’ll also learn how to choose a VPN service depending on your connection needs.
 VPNs aren’t just for desktops or laptops — you can set up a VPN on your iPhone, iPad, or Android phone, too.

 What does VPN stand for?

-VPN means virtual private network.
+VPN stands for virtual private network.

 A VPN is private because it encrypts your data and hides your IP address.

 A VPN is a network because it creates a connection between multiple computers — your device and the VPN server.